 For Pro Auction Limited delivery information please telephone (+44) 01761 414000.

-All lots subject to terms and conditons of sale
+All lots sold subject to terms and conditions of sale.

 AUCTION TERMS AND CONDITIONS OF SALE

 IMPORTANT: Additional information applicable to the sale of any Lot, or to sales generally, may be set out in the Catalogue, in an insert in the Catalogue and/or in a notice displayed at the Auction venue and you should read them as well.
 Announcements affecting the Auction may also be given verbally before and during the Auction without prior written notice.
 You should be alert to the possibility of changes and ask in advance of Bidding if there have been any.

 Any terms set out or referred to in the Catalogue, in any Addendum or in an announcement at the Auction or otherwise specified by the Auctioneer shall also apply.
 To the extent that these Terms and Conditions are inconsistent with any of the above, these Terms and Conditions shall prevail (such additional terms which are not inconsistent with these Terms and Conditions shall also apply in addition to these Terms and Conditions).

 1.1 In these Terms and Conditions, unless the context otherwise requires, the following words and expressions shall have the following meanings: